 Using some form of composite filling to an area where some enamel layer of the tooth has been removed, is a common way of treating enamel wear.
 Of course, sometimes this composite filling placed onto usually the facial part of the tooth does not last long.
-If the patient brushes very hard, it is possible for this composite filling material to come out.
+If the patient brushes very hard, this composite filling material can come out.
 The dental composite filling answer to that composite filling dentistry question is simple.
 If you as the patient are very aggressive in brushing your facial composite filling, then they may possibly come out sooner than later.
-That is, use proper brushing and take care, so as to not have the filling come out easily.
+That is, use proper brushing and take care, to not have the filling come out easily.

 For people with severe enamel wear of their front teeth, sometimes your local dentist may recommend dental veneers or possibly dental crowns.
 Dental veneers go onto the facial surface of the tooth.
 It has many cosmetic dental benefits for the patient as well - if done well.

 A couple of dental treatment solutions for worn-out front teeth are dental veneers or dental crowns.
 Of course, if have pulp nerve damage, may need root canal treatment as well.
 Dental veneers can not only provide esthetically pleasing white teeth, but they can also protect the enamel layer if done properly.
 You will need a good dental treatment plan and dental X-rays before any dental veneer placement.
 Dental veneers are ideal when dealing with several teeth in the front, so can have a nicer uniform look and smile.